Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Iterative Refinement of Repair Instructions (IRRI)

 \subsection{Theoretical analysis using Oracle-Guided Inductive Synthesis (OGIS)}

-We show the safety of IRTD using the framework of OGIS \citep{JhaSeshia2017Acta, JhaSeshia2017TOPLAS}.
-In OGIS, program safety is defined by the absence of counterexamples found by an oracle (a formal verifier).
-Building on this, the following three properties regarding the \textit{version space} are required to guarantee that an inductive algorithm interacting with the oracle reliably converges to a safe program. \begin{itemize} \item The \textit{version space} shrinks monotonically with each step by eliminating incorrect hypotheses that contradict the counterexamples provided by the oracle. \item As a premise for the search, the target hypothesis is assumed to exist within the initial hypothesis space. \item Since the target hypothesis does not contradict any counterexample, it is never eliminated from the \textit{version space}. \end{itemize} By satisfying these properties, it is shown that the algorithm can reliably synthesize a safe program in a finite number of steps.
-Therefore, it is important to theoretically demonstrate the safety of the method in multi-turn code correction.
+We define \textit{non-elimination} as the property that the correct program is never eliminated from the candidate space and that the method eventually converges to the correct program.
+We show the \textit{non-elimination} of IRRI using the framework of OGIS \citep{JhaSeshia2017Acta, JhaSeshia2017TOPLAS}.
+In OGIS, correct programs are defined by the absence of counterexamples found by an oracle (a formal verifier).
+Building on this, the following three properties regarding the \textit{version space} are required to guarantee that an inductive algorithm interacting with the oracle reliably converges to a correct program. \begin{itemize} \item The \textit{version space} shrinks monotonically with each step by eliminating incorrect hypotheses that contradict the counterexamples provided by the oracle. \item As a premise for the search, the target hypothesis is assumed to exist within the initial hypothesis space. \item Since the target hypothesis does not contradict any counterexample, it is never eliminated from the \textit{version space}. \end{itemize} By satisfying these properties, it is shown that the algorithm can reliably synthesize a correct program in a finite number of steps.
+Therefore, it is important to theoretically demonstrate the \textit{non-elimination} of the method in multi-turn program correction.
+However, IRRI fixes the initial programs and iteratively refine repair instructions to narrow down the high-quality ones.
+To connect this setting with the OGIS framework, we treat the set of repair instructions as the hypothesis space and establish \textit{non-elimination} under an additional soundness assumption on LLMs.